tstack/lnav/README.md

 - decompress as needed;
 - detect their format;
 - merge the files together by time into a single view;
-- monitor the files for new data or renames;
+- tail the files and follow renames;
 - build an index of errors and warnings.

 Then, in the **lnav** TUI, you can: